lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/04-Cleaning-your-mess/README.md

 hop! hop! hop! hop! hop! hop!
 One more time..
 ```

-The problem is that this code was written by a poor developer, who started coding without thinking...There are a lot of useless parts
+The problem is that this code was written by a poor developer, who started coding without thinking...
+There are a lot of useless parts

 ## Specs